-Sidney Andorn - Radio and Television News Commentator
+Sidney Andorn - News Commentator

 10400 Brighton Road

 Sidney Ignatius Andorn was born on September 25, 1906, in Newark, Ohio.
 He moved to Cleveland with his family in 1912.
-After graduating from Western Reserve University with a degree in English, he joined the Cleveland Press.
+As an undergraduate at Adelbert College, he worked nights as a sports writer at the Cleveland Press.

-Sidney next married Miriam Cramer, a well-known playwright, lecturer, teacher, and fashion designer in the Cleveland area.
+Sidney remarried Miriam Cramer, a well-known playwright, lecturer, ballet teacher, and fashion designer in the Cleveland area.
 She was born in 1905 and graduated from Flora Stone Mather College in 1928, then from Western Reserve University’s School of Graduate Studies in 1941 after writing “More Love Brother” for her master’s thesis.
 This musical play, concerning the North Union Shaker community in the 1860s, was performed at Cain Park in 1945.
 She also studied dance with Eleanor Frampton and Martha Graham and taught at Laurel and Cain Park schools.